Sounds from Space

 361 kg

-This recording of a Lunik probe was kindly provided by Dick W4PUJ.
+This recording of a Lunik probe was kindly provided by Dick W4PUJ/SK.
 It is possibly from Lunik I but we are not sure.
 It could be also based on transmissions of Lunik II or Lunik III.

 Pioneer 4